makrai/notes/jing-2505-melt-emo-multimod-llm.md

       (1,103 angry, 1,636 happy, 1,708 neutral, and 1,084 sad)
   * TESS [25]: The set consists of
     * 2,800 clips representing seven emotions:
-      anger, disgust, fear, happiness, pleasant surprise, sadness, and neutral.
+      anger, disgust, fear, happiness, pleasant surprise, sadness, and neutral
-    * we set the data labeled ‘pleasant surprise’ to ‘surprise’.
+    * we set the data labeled ‘pleasant surprise’ to ‘surprise’
       * To align with MELT ,
   * RAVDESS [26]'s speech portion
     * 1,440 utterances across 8 emotion categories:
       * neutral, calm, happy, sad, angry, fearful, surprise, disgust.
 During
     * we excluded the ‘calm’ category, resulting
-    * 1,248 utterances in test set.
+    * 1,248 utterances in test set
   * CREMA-D [27]: It contains
     * 7,442 clips recorded, featuring
     * both facial and vocal expressions across six basic emotional states:
-      * happy, sad, angry, fearful, disgust, and neutral.
+      * happy, sad, angry, fearful, disgust, and neutral

 ## 4.3.
 Experiment Settings

-* Adam optimizer with a batch size of 32, a learning rate of 0.001, and a dropout rate of 0.2 for 100 epochs.
+* Adam optimizer with a batch size of 32, a learning rate of 0.001, and a dropout rate of 0.2 for 100 epochs
-* Audio data are resampled to 16 kHz and randomly cropped or padded to 5 secs.
+* Audio data are resampled to 16 kHz and randomly cropped or padded to 5 secs
 * test: batch size was set to 1, and no length adjustment was required.
 All
-* Python 3.10.8 and PyTorch 2.  environment on a single Nvidia RTX 3090 GPU.
+* Python 3.10.8 and PyTorch 2.  environment on a single Nvidia RTX 3090 GPU

 # 5. Results and Analysis